-Over 83% of the households which responded to the Town Plan survey want fewer than 250 new houses built in Hungerford between 2011 and 2026.
-With the 90 already approved, this suggests around a further 160 would be acceptable to most people.
-This figure is consistent with the town's growth in recent years and could be achieved without major use of greenfield land.
+Over 83% of the households which responded to the Town Plan survey want fewer than 250 new houses built in Hungerford between 2011 and 2026, of which 90 have already been approved.
+This is consistent with the town's growth in recent years and could be achieved without major use of greenfield land.
 Conversely, fewer than 4% of local people would support growth in excess of 400 houses.